ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

         LogPrint(L"  Parameters:\n");
 ```
 We get the parameter object, which match to the life parameter, in the added `if` condition.
 If the `GetAt` method succeed, we call our `ProcessParam` function with the extracted parameter object.
-First argument of the `GetAt` methoid is number of the parameter to get in the hooked function.
+First argument of the `GetAt` method is a number of the parameter to get in the hooked function.
 You can clarify this number in the [documentation](https://msdn.microsoft.com/en-us/library/windows/desktop/dd145133(v=vs.85).aspx).
 Do not forget that counting of function parameters starts from number 0.

 This is resulting [`MySpyMgr.cpp`](../Examples/ExtraTechniques/OSLevelInterceptionData/MySpyMgr.cpp) file after our patches.